 How to edit column data types and PK

-Display of the names of the corresponding source group and table on the ETL Objects panel.
+Display of the names of the corresponding source group and table on the Target Objects panel.

-ETL SQL Statements.
+Extract SQL Statement.
 Editable text of SQL code/statement.

-The corresponding SQL statement should appear in the ETL SQL Statement panel.
+To view or edit SQL for a table: Select a table on the Target Objects panel.
+The corresponding SQL statement should appear in the Extract SQL Statement panel.

 Use the SQL Statement syntax of the data source.
 Look at the SQL syntax for MS SQL Server sources in MS SQL Server, Providex syntax for for the Providex ODBC, etc.